Increasing Customer Retention at the Dealership

 Problem Definition

-The research reveal that customer’s perception on PPM plans overshadowed the true benefits.
+The research revealed that customer’s perception on PPM plans overshadowed the true benefits.
+Therefore our problem statement focused on creating an experience that changed the customer perspective on PPM plans.

-How might we help customers see PPM plans as the no-brainer option to meet their needs?
+How might we help customers see PPM plans as the obvious choice to meet their needs?

 Solution Ideation